Infant Annihilator

 Infant Annihilator are an English-American deathcore band formed in Hull, East Riding of Yorkshire in 2012 by drummer Aaron Kitcher and guitarist Eddie Pickard.
-The band is noted for its technical, eclectic and extreme musical style; parodistic and satirically graphic lyrical content and shock humour; and music videos that feature ribald themes.
+The group is recognized for its technical and extreme style, incorporating eclectic compositional elements, as well as for its satirical, provocative lyrics and shock-oriented humor.
+Their music videos frequently feature irreverent and ribald imagery.

-Their debut album The Palpable Leprosy of Pollution, which is the only album to feature American vocalist Dan Watson, was released in late 2012.
-After replacing their vocalist with Massachusetts-native Dickie Allen, their second album The Elysian Grandeval Galèriarch was recorded and mixed by Jesse Kirkbride at his home studio Kirkbride Recordings and was released in 2016.
-Their third album, The Battle of Yaldabaoth, was released on 11 September 2019.
+Although the two founding members are English, the band’s vocalist has consistently been American.
+Their debut album, The Palpable Leprosy of Pollution (2012), featured Indiana-born vocalist Dan Watson and was released later that year.
+Following a lineup change, Massachusetts native Dickie Allen assumed vocals.
+The band’s second album, The Elysian Grandeval Galèriarch (2016), was recorded and mixed by Jesse Kirkbride at his home studio, Kirkbride Recordings.
+Their third studio album, The Battle of Yaldabaoth, was released on 11 September 2019.

-Infant Annihilator were described by the Hysteria Magazine as an Internet band and even though they have stated that touring is a possibility, they have performed only as a studio project so far.
+Hysteria Magazine described Infant Annihilator as an Internet band and even though they have stated that touring is a possibility, they have performed only as a studio project so far.